 In either case, the well field is assumed to include 13 - 1073 gpm Carrizo wells and two standby wells.
 The well field, WTP, and transmission facilities are sized with a 1.5 peaking factor.
 The transmission pipeline will require three booster pump stations.
-Pipeline diameters are: 36 inches for the segment from the WTP adjacent well field to the Crystal Clear SUD delivery point, 30 inches from the Crystal Clear SUD delivery point to the Bulverde delivery point.
+Pipeline diameters are: 36 inches for the segment from the WTP adjacent well field to the Crystal Clear SUD delivery point, 30 inches from the Crystal Clear SUD delivery point to the CRWA delivery point to the Bulverde delivery point.